Progress and results

 The steel structure for the first module is now ready to insert equipment within, great to see the progress!
 We are now in the planning for the demonstration runs, schedule to start late quarter four 2021 at Ragn-Sells’ landfill Högbytorp outside Bro.

-In the important work of creating a circular economy for nutrients we have published an article demanding quotas for recycled nutrients within fertilizers.
+In the important work of creating a circular economy for nutrients we have published an article demanding quotas for recycled nutrients within fertilisers.
 It is not enough to create supply, there also must be a demand!

 The project is getting closer to the finalization of the detail engineering for the demonstration plant, and the fabrication of the steel structure has started.
 We are exciting to enter the next phase, Construction and Installation, in the project.